HarvardOpenData/harvard-data/README.md

 # Harvard Open Datasets

-Found a cool, open dataset about Harvard?
+Found a cool, open dataset about Harvard that doesn't have a home?
 You can host it here!

+## List of datasets available here

+- `club-lists`: a full list of all undergraduate student organizations and club sports at Harvard.

 ## Contributing